What Is a Root Canal?

 Save Your Tooth and Smile

 Chipped and abscessed teeth could introduce a wide range of dental and total health concerns if ignored or left untreated.
 Thanks to progress in contemporary dentistry, a root canal performed at [email protected] can save your tooth and ultimately, your oral health.
-Get in touch with our practice in Seattle, WA, to schedule an appointment with Dr. Kussick, and learn more about our techniques for root canal treatment.
+Get in touch with our practice in Seattle, WA, to schedule an appointment with Dr. Kussick, and learn more about our endodontics technique for root canal treatment.